 Two of the victims in the accident on Interstate 81 this week were pronounced dead at the scene, both were passengers in the vehicle hit by the wrong-way driver.
 The driver of the wrong-way vehicle was transported to an area hospital, where he was pronounced dead.
 The driver of the other vehicle is listed in serious condition.
 According to WBRE News, two of those killed were not wearing seatbelts.

-The NTSB reported that an average of 360 people is killed in wrong-way accidents each year.
+The NTSB reported that an average of 360 people are killed in a wrong-way accident each year.
 An NTSB special investigative report on wrong-way collisions found that in most of the accidents studied over a five-year period, the wrong-way drivers had blood alcohol levels of more than twice the legal limit.

 Because most of these accidents occur on interstates and other highways, vehicles are traveling at a very high rate of speed, which contributes to a high rate of fatalities when collisions occur.
 Head on collisions is also a very dangerous type of crash.